I've read the information on graduate study and have questions. Can I call an advisor?

 If you have applied to SFU in the past, you will keep the same student number that was assigned previously.
-Your student number will appear on the letter you receive from the Dean of Graduate Studies office to confirm your admittance.
-Once you are admitted and have paid the $250 admission deposit, you will have no further need for your GA number.
+Your student number will appear on the letter you receive from the Graduate and Postdoctoral Studies office to confirm your admittance.
+Once you are admitted and have paid the admission deposit, you will have no further need for your GA number.
 All future transactions will need your student number.

 Can my personal/school district/non-SFU email be used for communication by Graduate Studies Offices for registration information and other purposes?